based2/KB/network/ip_filter.md

 block from any to 84.32.84.32
 # https://www.abuseipdb.com/check/
+block from any to 84.53.198.23
+# Netherlands
-block from any to 84.53.198.23 block from any to 84.54.51.0/24
+block from any to 84.54.51.0/24
 # A.ch TF
 block from any to 84.54.51.156
 # https://www.abuseipdb.com/check/
 block from any to 84.54.51.242
+# Chaos RAT AlphaC2 Mangusta
+block from any to 84.205.30.45
 # https://www.abuseipdb.com/check/84.227.184.56
 block from any to 84.227.184.56
 # https://www.abuseipdb.com/check